Published on Brock University (http://brocku.ca)

 It may be necessary for students who are conducting research to be absent from campus for an extended duration.
 In that case students should complete an Application for Full-Time Study Off-Campus Form (http://www.brocku.ca/graduate-studies/current-students/student-forms), and submit it to the GPD at least two weeks before departure.
 Full-time study off-campus requires the approval of the GPD and the Faculty of Graduate Studies.
 Students may also be asked to demonstrate that they have taken relevant precautions regarding their health and safety while in the field.

-Full-time students receive a significant reduction in fees for one term if prior to registration for that term, both the supervisor and graduate program director agree (a) that the write-up of an MRP or thesis is at a stage that could be considered a complete “first draft”, and (b) that the student may reasonably expect to complete all program requirements within the subsequent term.
-The program defines “first draft” as a document that meets the length requirements for the MRP or thesis and includes all major components of the final document (e.g., introduction, all sections, conclusion, bibliography).
-First draft status may only be awarded once and for only one term.
-In these circumstances a First Draft Form indicating that a first draft has been completed must be sent to the Faculty of Graduate Studies by the date specified by the Faculty of Graduate Studies (find the form at http://www.brocku.ca/graduate-studies/current-students/student-forms), and before the student registers for the subsequent term.
+Full-time students receive a significant reduction in fees for one term if prior to registration for that term, both the supervisor and graduate program director agree (a) that the write-up of an MRP or thesis is at a stage that could be considered a complete “final stage”, and (b) that the student may reasonably expect to complete all program requirements within the subsequent term.
+The program defines “final stage” as a document that (a) meets the length requirements for the MRP or thesis, (b) is a complete draft of their MRP or thesis, and (c) requires no further research or additional chapters/sections.
+Final Stage status may only be awarded once and for only one term.
+In these circumstances a Final Stage Status Form indicating that a final stage draft has been completed must be sent to the Faculty of Graduate Studies by the date specified by the Faculty of Graduate Studies (find the form at http://www.brocku.ca/graduate-studies/current-students/student-forms), and before the student registers for the subsequent term.

 If a student completes all of the requirements to graduate (i.e., the completed Graduate Student Record Form is sent to the Office of Graduate Studies) fewer than 56 days after the end of the final term for which they were registered, the student does not need to register or pay tuition for the following term (e.g., if you complete in early October you do not need to register for the fall term).
+In order to benefit from this rule, the student needs to seek approval from the supervisor and the Graduate Program Director to receive an IN (Incomplete) grade on their thesis or MRP for the last term for which they have paid tuition.
 Consult with the Administrative Coordinator or GPD for precise dates for a given term.

 The program offers two streams: coursework with major research paper (MRP) (four terms) and coursework with thesis (five terms).
 The MRP stream provides students with graduate training in a wide range of geographical topics, but with the opportunity for some focus on a specific topic.
 The thesis stream provides students with opportunity for sustained, focused, independent research and analysis, while still requiring some breadth through the graduate level coursework.
 The two streams are equally rigorous, but designed to accommodate the backgrounds, aspirations and needs of different students.
 The usual path to the MA in Geography is the MRP option.